 A BRIEF HISTORY OF THE HERITAGE COMMUNITY FOUNDATION

-A few years ago Heritage Southeast Bank CEO Leonard Moreland was serving on the board of directors for a nonprofit free healthcare clinic in Clayton County.
+A few years ago, Heritage Bank CEO Leonard Moreland was serving on the board of directors for a nonprofit free healthcare clinic in Clayton County.
 The clinic was experiencing significant financial challenges and Mr. Moreland began to look for funding for the good work of the clinic from several charitable agencies in the area.
 To his dismay, he found out that even though these charitable groups support good works, they each had a lengthy and complex application and approval process that had to be navigated before the nonprofit group would find out if it would receive any funds.
 He was told that it may take 18 months to two years to go through the application process.
 Unfortunately, the clinic needed additional funds in the next month or they would not be around in two years.
 The clinic had to lay off healthcare providers and other staff members which, in turn, reduced the services the clinic could offer those in need.
 It was a very frustrating situation.